Information and Ordering Instructions

 - Transplants are seedlings that have been lifted from one nursery bed and transplanted to another.
 They have a more fibrous root system and larger stem diameter, giving them an advantage over seedlings, especially in marginal sites.

-- Seedlings will be available for pick up the last week of April - details TBD!!
+- Seedlings will be available for pick up on April 25th Staggered pick up by Last Name

-- The NEW pick up location is TBD!!!
+- The NEW pick up location is at ACD 1318 McKay Drive NE, Ham Lake MN 55304 - LOWER LOT

-- Watch for an email reminder mid-April with the location and timing.
+- Watch for an email reminder mid-April and Check your Spam if you do not receive

-- As in the past, any trees that have not been pre-sold will be available at our open sale.
+- As in the past, any trees that have not been pre-sold will be available on April 25 from 8am to Noon

 - Tree orders will be accepted until the 2nd Thursday in April, or until inventory is exhausted.
 If ordering after February, please check the order form or call for availability.